Upcoming events: Hammond Sports Hall of Fame taking nominations

 Hall of Fame

-Hammond Hall taking nominations: Nov.
-5 is the deadline to nominate candidates for 2021 Hammond Sports Hall of Fame induction.
-To be considered, candidates must be nominated on an official Hammond Sports Hall of Fame nomination form, which should be submitted to the Hammond Sports Hall of Fame c/o the Hammond Civic Center, 5825 Sohl Ave., Hammond, IN 46320-2358 by Nov.
+Hammond Hall taking nominations: The deadline to nominate candidates for 2021 Hammond Sports Hall of Fame induction is Nov.
+5. To be considered, candidates must be nominated on an official Hammond Sports Hall of Fame nomination form, which should be submitted to the Hammond Sports Hall of Fame c/o the Hammond Civic Center, 5825 Sohl Ave., Hammond, IN 46320-2358 by Nov.
 5. Nomination forms are available online at www.hammondsportshalloffame.com/nominationform.htm and should be completed as comprehensively as possible and mailed or dropped off at the above address.

 To be considered for induction, nominees must satisfy the following criteria: